 I imagine that some of these folks may feel regret for things left unsaid or undone.
 Regret really is a useless emotion, other than to teach us how we want to be different going forward.
 We have to move on.
 There is only one direction in life and that is forward.
 There is no going back.
 The past is done.
 We all do the best we can with what we have.
 We learn, we grow, we improve our ability to love, we grow in compassion, we become less judgmental, we become less selfish, less needy, we learn to give more of ourselves without expecting things in return.

 You loved your son completely and he knew it until the day he died.
 There is nothing for you to regret.

 The fate of those folks who are holding on to their grief after years and years is not necessarily your fate, unless you let it be.
 You have power over this.
 Maybe not today.
 The important thing is to move toward the day when you have power over it.
 This does not mean you will cease to feel the loss of your son.
 It just means that despite feeling this loss (and the loss of others who you were close to) that you go on and live fully and completely.

 Everyone may have their breaking point, but it’s not where we think it is.
 We are stronger than we think.
 If you let this break you, it will.
 If you continue to fight and work and grow and heal, you can move through this and emerge from the darkness and be in the light once again.

-Joseph Campbell said, “Let go or be dragged”.
+There is a saying that I think of often, “Let go or be dragged”.
 We have to let go of the past or we will be dragged through our lives by it.
 All we have is today.
 As you know, there is no promise of tomorrow.
 We have to create the best life we can…one day at a time.